tm-LBenson/astro-blog-tm-lbenson/src/blogs/Fixing-BrowserRouter-Issues-On-Netlify.md

   - Web Development
 ---

-# Fixing BrowserRouter Issues on Netlify with \_redirects

 Are you having issues deploying your React app on Netlify using BrowserRouter?
 In this post, we'll discuss a simple fix by adding a `_redirects` file to your `public` folder and why Netlify works this way.
 We'll also explain how this can benefit your app's deployment.

 ## The Issue: BrowserRouter and Netlify